-- Provide salary payments within 2 days after the descent of a climb.
+- Provide salary payments within 2 days after the descent of a climb as per KINAPA regulations.

 - Implement a transparent tipping procedure to ensure that the porters receive the full amount of tip intended for them.

 - Provide tipping recommendations to climbers so that porters receive a proper living wage from the combined salary and tip.

 - Provide the appropriate number of porters per climb so that each porter carries only 20kg of company gear.

 - Provide 3 meals a day and cover all costs for food while on the mountain.